Skip to main content

 Uptime Kuma: the broadest checks, the lightest footprint

-Uptime Kuma is the community favourite for good reason: around forty monitor types (databases, gRPC, MQTT, SNMP, Steam, real-browser, push heartbeats), roughly ninety-five alert integrations, 20-second intervals, and a single container to run.
-Where it stops is the team and status-page side.
+Uptime Kuma is the community favourite for good reason: 31 monitor types in the 2.x line (databases, gRPC, MQTT, SNMP, Steam, real-browser, push heartbeats), 94 alert integrations, intervals as tight as one second, and a single container to run.
+Its weak side is teams and status pages.
 It is single-user with no roles, it is driven entirely over a socket API with no REST or Terraform, its status pages take an RSS feed rather than email or webhook subscribers, and incidents are posted by hand, not opened from a failing check.
 Uptimepage trades some of that protocol breadth for a subscriber status page, organizations with roles, auto-opened incidents and config-as-code.

 OpenStatus and OneUptime: the dev-first platforms